Updated for 2026.

 Clarity and Aesthetics

 Spark uses a proprietary material called TruGEN.
 In clinical observations and patient feedback, TruGEN has proven to be noticeably clearer than Invisalign’s SmartTrack material.
-When you are wearing clear aligners, the goal is for them to truly be clear.
-Spark’s high transparency means that even in close conversation or under bright office lights, the aligners are incredibly difficult to detect.
+When you are wearing clear aligners, the goal is for them to actually be clear.
+Spark's high transparency means that even in close conversation or under bright office lights, the aligners are hard to detect.
 For our adult patients in Marlborough -- many of whom are in client-facing roles -- this low-profile look is a major selling point.

 Stain Resistance